+To simulate each circuit, we first perform a dc capacitance matrix simulation using ANSYS Maxwell.
+This enables us to numerically calculate the coupling strength χ and the interaction damping ξ for the specific circuit, using Eq.
+(17) and Eq.
+(18).
+We subsequently confirm both parameters with microwave simulations using Sonnet.
+In the Sonnet simulations, we treat the qubits as harmonic oscillators and replace their Josephson junctions with linear ideal-element inductors with an inductance of $12 \,\mathrm{nH}$.
+This is valid since the investigated effect is not dependent on the inductance in the circuit, as pointed out in Section II.
 We probe the spectrum of the qubit chain by simulating microwave reflection at a port connected to an antenna that weakly couples to Q1, see Figs. 4(a) and 4(c).
-We then extract the coupling strength J{12} (J{13} , J{14} , J{15}) between Q1 and Q2 (Q3, Q4, Q5) in a simulation with zero inductance for all qubits except the pair considered, effectively removing them as circuit modes but preserving their capacitive contribution.
-By sweeping the inductance of one of the qubits forming a pair, respectively, we observe an avoided level crossing in the simulated spectrum, enabling us to extract the coupling strength from the minimal separation, see Figs. 4(b) and 4(d).
+We then extract the nearest neighbor coupling strength χ between Q1 and Q2 in a simulation with zero inductance for Q3, effectively removing it as a circuit mode but preserving its capacitive contribution.
+Likewise, we extract the next-nearest neighbor coupling strength between Q1 and Q3 in a separate simulation with zero inductance for Q2.
+By sweeping the inductance in one of the qubits of the considered pair, respectively, we observe an avoided level crossing in the simulated spectroscopy, enabling us to extract the coupling strength from the minimum spectral separation, see Figs. 4(b) and 4(d).

-We first investigate a circuit implementation with a slow interaction decay rate $\xi \approx 0.25$, as depicted in Fig. 4(a).
-The qubit capacitor pads are far away from the surrounding ground metallization, resulting in a small $C{\rm G} = 16.8 \, {\rm fF}$.
-The qubit capacitance $C{\rm q} = 42.3 \, {\rm fF}$ and the capacitance between adjacent qubits $C_c = 27.4 \,\mathrm{fF}$ are larger, due to the large interdigital finger capacitors.
-The nearest neighbor coupling strength $J{1,2}$ and the nextnearest neighbor coupling strength $J{1,3}$ are extracted according to Fig. 4(b) and the resulting interaction parameters up to distance four are summarized in Table I. The transition and coupling frequencies we obtain from the capacitance and microwave simulations are within 5% of each other, with the difference explained by the fact that the dc capacitance simulation cannot account for all microwave effects in the circuit.
+We first investigate a circuit implementation with a slow interaction decay rate $\xi = 0.24$, as depicted in Fig. 4(a).
+The qubit capacitor pads are far away from the surrounding ground metallization, resulting in a small $C{\rm G} = 17.3\,{\rm fF}$.
+The qubit capacitance $C{\rm q} = 42\,{\rm fF}$ and the capacitance between adjacent qubits $C{\rm c} = 27.2\,{\rm fF}$ are larger, due to the interdigital finger capacitors.
+The nearest neighbor coupling strength $J{1,2}$ and the next-nearest neighbor coupling strength $J{1,3}$ extracted in Fig. 4(b) and the resulting interaction parameters are summarized in Table I. The transition and coupling frequencies we obtain from the capacitance and microwave simulations are within 5% of each other, with the difference explained by the fact that the dc capacitance simulation cannot account for all microwave effects in the circuit.
 Since the interaction parameters χ and ξ are ratios of the extracted frequencies, we find good agreement between the two simulations.

-To demonstrate that the long-range interactions can be suppressed, we the analyze the circuit in Fig. 4(c), featuring large ground capacitances $C{\rm G} = 112 \,\rm fF$ but smaller $C{\rm q} = 13.3 \,\rm fF$, $C{\rm c} = 4.88 \,\rm fF$.
-From the coupling strengths extracted in Fig. 4(d), we find that the coupling strength falls off much faster (see Table I), demonstrating that the long-range interaction can be strongly suppressed by circuit design.
-While the coupling strength χ is in good agreement in both simulations, the predicted ξ based on the simulated dc circuit capacitances is notably smaller.
-We attribute this discrepancy to long-range capacitive coupling channels which are not taken into account in the calculation but manifest in the microwave simulation, and become significant for the small coupling J{13}, J{14}, J{15} .
+In order to demonstrate that the long-range interactions can be suppressed, we investigate the circuit in Fig. 4(c), featuring large ground capacitances $C{\rm G} =$ 112 fF but smaller $C{\rm q} = 13.7$ fF, $C{\rm c} = 1.06$ fF.
+From the coupling strengths extracted in Fig. 4(d), we find a much smaller interaction decay length $\xi = 0.06$ from the microwave simulation.
+While the coupling strength χ is in good agreement between both simulations, the predicted ξ based on the circuit capacitances is notably smaller.
+We attribute this discrepancy to additional coupling channels which are not captured in the capacitance simulation but manifest in the microwave simulation due to the smallness of J{13} .